 Firstly, let me say that I get a huge amount of satisfaction from photographing the people in countries like India and Vietnam.
 I have had hundreds of encounters with people around the world which quite simply would not have happened without the camera.
 Even without a common language the act of taking someones photo can be a fun event for everyone and the showing of the photo on the back of the camera can produce joyous moments.
-In fact, and particularly with the kids, I will take photos with no goal other than enjoying the interaction.
+In fact I will take photos with no goal other than enjoying the interaction.

 However, above all else in my photography I work hardest at not causing offence to anyone by taking a picture.
 There is universal body language which makes it perfectly clear when someone is not happy to be photographed - always respect this.
 I run photography trips to India for one reason - the people.
 The vast majority of Indian people are most friendly towards a photographer and when I have clients new to travel photography I initially try to show them this to build their confidence in photographing people, both candidly and through engaging the subject.
 In Vietnam, the people can be more shy towards a photographer and we have to be more careful not to upset anyone.

 Since I have shared so many enjoyable moments photographing people I consider these a natural human engagement.
 I, therefore, do not like the practice of paying people to be photographed.
 I think that this breaks down the essence of such encounters.
 Certainly, people photography in somewhere like Morocco, has now become quite an uncomfortable, intimidating experience in which you are likely to be hounded for payment.
 It is particularly bad to ever give a child money.
 There is a real risk that either the child or their parents will see what is essentially a form of begging as an alternative to time spent in the classroom.

 Paul on giving back...